-- 8.2.2 Demonstrate how to access aviation meteorological information for New Zealand through the MetFlight internet web-site.
+- 8.2.2 Demonstrate how to access aviation meteorological information for New Zealand through the gopreflight internet website.

 - 8.2.4 In plain language, decode the information contained in the following forecasts and reports:

 - (a) GRAFOR;

 - (b) TAF;

-- (c) TREND;
+- (c) METAR;

-- (d) METAR;
+- (d) SPECI;

-- (e) SPECI;
+- (e) METAR AUTO;

-- (f) METAR AUTO;
+- (f) GSM (SIGMET);

-- (g) GNZSIGWX;

-- (h) ATIS;
+- (g) ATIS;

-- (i) AWIB;
+- (h) AWIB;

-- (j) BWR;
+- (i) BWR;

-- (k) Pilot Reports;
+- (j) Pilot Reports;

-- (I) AAW;
+- (k) AAW;

-- (m) GSM
+- (I) GNZSIGWX

-- 8.2.2 Demonstrate how to access aviation meteorological information for New Zealand through the MetFlight internet web-site.
+- 8.2.2 Demonstrate how to access aviation meteorological information for New Zealand through the gopreflight internet website.

-Access to the MetFlight GA internet-based web-site is free to all recreational pilots operating at or below 10,000ft, under VFR or IFR rules (please note, this web-site is only to be used for non-commercial purposes).
-To access MetFlight, log on to:
+Access to gopreflight, an internet-based aviation weather website, is free to all recreational pilots in New Zealand operating at or below 10,000ft, under VFR or IFR rules.
+Please note, this website is only to be used for non-commercial purposes.
+For a small additional monthly fee, pilots can upgrade to gopreflight PREMIUM.
+To access PreFlight, log on to:

-URL: http://metflight.metra.co.nz
+URL: gopreflight.co.nz

-Username: your licence number
+Username: your email address